mmomtchev/velitherm/README.md

 It corresponds to the cloud base level when the clouds are formed by mechanical lifting.

-This is the Espy equation with the Stull coefficient.
+This approximation is known as the Espy equation with the Stull coefficient.

 ### Parameters